 I volunteered with the Wildlife Friends Foundation Thailand (hereafter WFFT) back in 2015 in the summer break between my Bachelors and Masters.
 This post is about my volunteering experience at the elephant sanctuary, and suggestions about things to do on your day offs around Hua Hin.
 You can volunteer at any time in your life; … Continue reading Volunteering with elephants in Thailand

-Discover natural history and wildlife in Nairobi
+Kenya: Discover East African natural history and wildlife in Nairobi

-How to… Guatemala border crossing from Belize
+How to cross the border from Belize to Guatemala

 Planning your Belize journey: Hostels, itineraries and transport